Multiplication Memory Nightmares? Let's Set the Record Straight

 4) Focusing on knowing the 0s, 1s, 2s (doubles), 5s, 10s, and square facts, so that one can use those to figure out other facts.

 These strategies are really helpful, but they work best when we understand multiplication to be about groups.
 When we "times something by something else", we are making groups.
-For instance, if given the fact 3 x 4 (often said as, "3 times 4"), we should think in our heads, 3 groups of 4.
+For instance, if given the fact 3 x 4, we should think in our heads, 3 groups of 4.
 Using this new verbiage, we can create a physical model of 3 x 4.
-We can make and see 3 groups of 4 items on the table and, more importantly, in our mind.
-So often when our kids with dyslexia hear "3 times 4", they think about a clock.
+We can make and SEE 3 groups of 4 items on the table and, more importantly, in our mind.
 When presented with grouping as the definition of multiplication, they have a tangible reference point for making mental models.
 They have all made groups in their lives or been put into groups.
 Grouping makes sense.
 It is also very explicit.

 Now that we have a common definition of multiplication, let's explore how the four strategies are quite useful when learning multiplication facts...especially when trying to figure out facts that are troublesome for most.

-One of the hardest multiplication facts for kids to remember is 6 x 7, or six groups of seven, so that is the one that we are going to tackle here.
+One of the hardest multiplication facts for kids to remember is 8 x 7, or eight groups of seven, so that is the one that we are going to tackle here.

-My first thought is that I know 7 groups of 7 (7 x 7) is 49.
-Square numbers seem to come easy for me.
-I can picture the square that they make and they seem to have a rhythm when said aloud.
-Since 6 x 7 is just one less group of 7s, I know that I can subtract 7 from 49 to solve 6 x 7:
+My first thought is that I know 7x7=49.
+Because 8 x 7 is just one more group of 7, I know that I can add 7 to 49 to solve 8 x 7:

 I know --> 7 x 7 = 49

-In this first example, I used my knowledge of Squares (7 x 7) to figure out what 6 x 7 equaled (Strategies 1, 3, and 4).
+In this first example, I used my knowledge of Squares (7 x 7) to figure out what 8 x 7 equaled.

 I know --> 7 = 5 + 2